-Laparoscopic cholecystectomy is a medical procedure whereby the gallbladder is removed by using a video camera and a number of specially designed small instruments through four small incisions.
-Through this procedure, patients benefit from lesser discomfort, faster recovery and hospital stays, and smaller skin and internal scars.
+Laparoscopic cholecystectomy is a medical procedure whereby the gallbladder is removed using specially designed instruments and a camera inserted through four small incisions in the abdomen.
+With a minimally invasive procedure, patients benefit from less discomfort, faster recovery and smaller scars.

-Laparoscopic cholecystectomy has a complication rate of under 2% which means it is as good as traditional gallbladder surgery performed by experienced surgeons.
+Laparoscopic cholecystectomy has a complication rate of under 2%, which means it is as good as traditional gallbladder surgery when performed by experienced surgeons.

 The Laparoscopic Cholecystectomy Procedure

-There have been thousands of laparoscopic cholecystectomy procedures done in the USA with a very high success rate.
-The procedure is performed by:
+There have been thousands of successful laparoscopic cholecystectomies performed in the United States.
+The procedure involves:

 - Applying anesthesia